 - Harrah’s Las Vegas – This is one of the lesser expensive options but is great for anyone who wants the authentic Las Vegas experience with their pet in tow.
 This amazing hotel even offers a special room service menu for your pet that you can order directly from and have sent to your room.

 - Rio All-Suite Hotel and Casino – This is a great hotel for entertainment for yourself and luxury for your pet.
-While you are watching Penn & Teller perform or jamming to the Michael Jackson tribute, your pet can be relaxing in the room.
-Like some of the others mentioned in our list, the hotel has a special dog room service menu.
+While watching Penn & Teller perform or jamming to the Michael Jackson tribute, your pet can relax in the room.
+The hotel has a special dog room service menu as some of the others mentioned in our list.
 They also have a puppy relief area, mats, and food and water bowls available should you need them.

 - Westin Las Vegas – Every room in the Westin Las Vegas hotel is pet-friendly, meaning you do not have to reserve a specific room.
 This is a cheaper option compared to many on our list and is in an amazing location with potentially a great view.
 The hotel is very pet-friendly, and you can always grab a bite to eat for yourself with their 24/7 room service!

-(See our recommended list of pet-friendly hotels in our complete Las Vegas Dog Resource Guide).
+See the full list of dog and pet-friendly hotels in Las Vegas (TripAdvisor)

-They will also have a list of the rules concerning pets and what you should expect from your stay at the hotel with your pet.
-Many of the rules are similar between pet-friendly hotels in Vegas so to better understand what you may encounter during your stay, we will focus on one of the favorites of pet owners: Caesar’s Palace.
+They will also have a list of pet rules and what you should expect from your stay at the hotel with your pet.
+Many of the rules are similar between pet-friendly hotels in Vegas, so to better understand what you may encounter during your stay, we will focus on one of the favorites of pet owners: Caesars Palace.

-Caesar’s Palace has a PetStay program that is designed for pet owners and is a great treat for your pet as well.
-When you first check-in to the hotel, you’ll get all the perks of signing up for the Pet Stay program which includes:
+Caesars Palace has a PetStay program designed for pet owners, and is a great treat for your pet.
+When you first check in to the hotel, you’ll get all the perks of signing up for the Pet Stay program, which includes: